This country-specific Q&A provides an overview to technology laws and regulations relevant in Switzerland.

 The telecommunications law framework applies to telecommunication service providers (TSPs), which are providers of services qualifying as telecommunication services.
 The TCA defines TSPs as services transmitting information for third parties using telecommunications techniques, which include the sending or receiving of information by wire, cable or radio using electrical, magnetic, optical or other electromagnetic signals.

 There are two regulatory agencies in the telecommunications sector: the Federal Communications Commission (ComCom) and the Federal Office of Communications (OFCOM) (see Question 2 below).
 Fixed line and mobile telephony/satellite services are regulated by the TCA and its implementing ordinances.
 As regards fixed line services, no license is required.
 Rather, TSPs must (only) notify OFCOM of the intention to operate electronic communications networks or provide respective services.
 However, ComCom awards one or more universal service licenses to TSPs to ensure that universal service is guaranteed for the whole population of Switzerland in all parts of the country.
 TSPs offering mobile telephony and satellite services require a license as they make use of the radio frequency system.
-Generally, ComCom grants these licenses following an open invitation to tender.
-Consultations as regards to process for and scope of the next allocation provisionally scheduled for 2018 are currently being held.
+Generally, ComCom grants these licenses following an open invitation to tender..
+ComCom is currently preparing the allocation of new mobile radio frequencies in the second half of 2018.
+These frequencies can be used as of 2019.
 Providers of voice over internet protocol (VoIP) services remain unregulated if they provide online services only, without transmitting data using telecommunications techniques.
 If the provider qualifies as a TSP (e.g. as a VoIP customer can also be reached by way of a fixed line telephone number as part of the public switched telephone network), the TCA applies.
 However, ComCom does not require such VoIP providers to fulfil all obligations the TCA imposes on regular TSPs; for example, they are under no duty to enable free carrier pre-selection (since there is no close link that needs to be broken between a network and a service operator) or the identification of the caller’s location in the case of emergency calls (which would be technically difficult to establish).

 Is there any specific regulator for the provisions of communications-related services?
 Are they independent of the government control?